AndreasSchaudt2/Power2Color/README.md

 - Raspberry Pi 4
 - LED strip with directly addressable LEDs (e.g., WS2812B)
+  - most likely needs its own power source
+  - must be connected to GPIO pin 18
 - Indoor trainer with Bluetooth power output
 - Intervals.icu account (optional for fetching power zones)

 ## Installation

 1. **Set up the Raspberry Pi**:

-    - Install the latest version of Raspberry Pi OS.
+* Install the latest version of Raspberry Pi OS.during installation you need to provide/set:
+  * user name e.ge "andi"
+  * host name eg.e "colorpi"
-    - Ensure Bluetooth is enabled on the Raspberry Pi.
+  * Ensure ssh, Bluetooth and Wifi/network is enabled on the Raspberry Pi.

-2. **Clone the Repository**:
+* In general: make sure you can connect remotely to the rp via ssh.

+2. **Connect to Raspberry py via ssh**:

-    connect to the raspberry via ssh:
+    Connect to the raspberry pi via ssh by opening a Terminal and tpye:
+    ```
+    ssh <user>@<hostname>, e.g. ssh andi@power2colorpi
+    ```
+    If all is setup correct you should be promted to provide the password for the specified user for the pi.

+3. **Clone the Repository**:
+    from the prompt on the pi create a folder in your home directory and navigate to it
     ```sh
-    ssh <user>@<device_name>
+    cd ~/
+    sudo mkdir Power2Color
     cd Power2Color
-    ```
-    eg.
-    ```sh
-    ssh andi@power2colorpi
     ```

     download the code from Github